chardma3/Best-Bars-2021/README.md

 - Once connected, **"Enable Automatic Deployments"** and select the **"Master"** or **"Main"** branch to deploy
 - Click the **"Deploy Branch"** button to deploy the app to Heroku

-### GitHub Pages

-The site was coded on Github and can be found here

-This project has been coded on Github by doing the following:
-1. Login to GitHub and locate the required [GitHub Repository](https://github.com/chardma3/SummerMemories)
-2. At the top of the Repository locate the "Settings" Button on the menu.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
-5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://chardma3.github.io/SummerMemories/) in the "GitHub Pages" section.

 There are no differences between the deployed version and the developement version.

-In order to run the code for the project locally use the link provided to navigate to the project repository and the clone the project.

 ### Cloning the Repository

-To clone the repository and make a local copy on your computer, follow these steps:
+To clone the repository on GitHub and make a local copy on your computer, follow these steps:

-- Open GitHub and locate the GitHub repository: [https://github.com/KirstChat/how-till-spake-norn-irish](https://github.com/KirstChat/how-till-spake-norn-irish)
+- Open GitHub and locate the GitHub repository: [https://chardma3.github.io/Best-Bars-2021](https://chardma3.github.io/Best-Bars-2021)
 - Under the repository name, click "Code" and copy the link to clone the repository using "HTTPS"
 - After copying the link, open terminal on your computer - this step can also be done in the terminal in your preferred IDE
 - Change the current working directory to the location where you want the cloned directory to be saved
-- Type ```git clone```, and then paste the URL: [https://github.com/KirstChat/how-till-spake-norn-irish.git](https://github.com/KirstChat/how-till-spake-norn-irish.git)
+- Type ```git clone```, and then paste the URL: [https://github.com/chardma3/Best-Bars-2021.git](https://github.com/chardma3/Best-Bars-2021.git)
 - Press Enter to create a local clone
 - To then run the repository locally, install the required dependencies from the **requirements.txt** file: ```pip3 install requirements.txt```
 - Run the app from your local IDE using the following command: ```python3 app.py```